History of Phuket: Franco–Siamese Treaties of 1685 and 1687

 King Narai sent the first Siamese embassy to France in 1681, boarding on Soleil d'Orient but the ship wrecked off the coast of Madagascar at the end of the year.
 King Narai tried again by sending another Siamese mission in 1684, which successfully reached Paris, having an audience with King Louis XIV of France.
 King Louis XIV reciprocated by sending French diplomatic mission led by Chevalier de Chaumont, accompanied by Abbé de Choisy, to Ayutthaya in 1685, leading to conclusion of the Franco–Siamese Treaty of 1685, which granted tin export monopoly in Phuket to France.
 René Charbonneau the governor of Thalang, who had been desiring to return to Ayutthaya, was recalled in 1685 as King Narai appointed Sieur de Billy, the former maître d'hôtel of De Chaumont, as the new governor of Thalang-Phuket and Jean Rival, a Provençal French man, as governor of Takua Pa and Bangkhli.
 Abbé de Choisy mentioned "Joncelang" as a Siamese seaport on the west coast of Malay peninsula, being abundant in tin and ambergris, while Chevalier de Chaumont mentioned "Josalam" of Junkceylon as one of eleven provinces of Siam, in similar manner to the 1662 account of Jacques de Bourges but the list of eleven provinces was different.
 De Chaumont observed that the tin from Junkceylon was shipped in King Narai's royal junks to China, Coromandel Coast and Surat.

 After the Franco–Siamese Treaty of 1685, King Narai sent a Siamese diplomatic mission under Kosa Pan to Paris in 1686 to ratify the treaty.
 King Louis XIV reciprocated by sending another French diplomatic mission under Simon de la Loubère and Claude Céberet du Boullay in 1687, with General Desfarges commanding French military forces accompanying the mission, leading to conclusion of the Franco–Siamese Treaty of 1687, which confirmed French tin export monopoly from Phuket, also allowing the French to station their military troops in Bangkok and Mergui under the commands of General Desfarges.

-Simon de la Loubère returned to France with the last Siamese mission to France under Okkhun Chamnan in January 1688.
+Simon de la Loubère returned to France with the last Siamese mission to France as King Narai assigned the French Jesuit priest Guy Tachard as his representative, along with three Siamese mandarins, to go to Europe in January 1688.
 Three years later, in 1691, La Loubère published Du royaume de Siam, which provided a detailed description of "Jonsalam".
 La Loubère related that Junkceylon was abundant in tin and, due to remoteness, the King of Siam allow local Junkceylon inhabitants to privately mine the tin in their own businesses, in accordance with their "ancient rights", paying amounts of tax to the king in return, unlike most of Siam, where the tin belonged solely to the Siamese king and could only be sold under the name of the king, a royal monopoly.
 Junkceylon or Phuket was the place where common people could pursue tin mining industry for their own benefits.